 They’ll do the complementary transaction if the price of a specific future is enough lower than spot price.
 They’ll buy futures and short Bitcoins to lock in profits in that case.

 Arbitrageurs provide a critical role in futures markets because they’re the adults in the room that keep futures prices attuned to Bitcoin exchange prices.
-If there are multiple futures providers (Cboe and CME in this case) they’ll also act to keep the futures from the various exchanges aligned with each other.
+If there are multiple futures providers they’ll also act to keep the futures from the various exchanges aligned with each other.

 If Bitcoin futures prices get too high relative to spot arbitragers are natural sellers and if the futures prices get too low they are natural buyers.
 Their buying and selling actions naturally counteract price distortions between markets.
 If they’re somehow prevented from acting (e.g., if shorting Bitcoin was forbidden) then the futures market would likely become decoupled from the underlying spot price—not a good thing.

 A key attribute of a futures market is how its contract’s prices vary by expiration date.
 The succession of futures prices over time is called the “term structure”.
 If supply is stable (no seasonality or shortages) then typically futures prices will increase with expirations further in the future.
 This term structure configuration is called “contango” and it accounts for the fact that carry costs (e.g., time value of money) and profit expectations increase with time.
 Unless there are big changes in interest rates or the way that Bitcoin exchanges work I expect the level of contango in the Bitcoin futures term structure to be small.
 Bitcoins don’t cost much to hodl (once you have your hardware wallet) and there’s no apparent seasonality.
-The chart below from VIX Central shows a typical Bitcoin term structure (click on chart to get current data):
+The table below from the CME shows a typical Bitcoin term structure.

-There are two USA regulated Bitcoin futures exchanges in operation.
-The CME’s contract unit is five Bitcoins whereas the Cboe’s contract unit is one—that’s the biggest difference between these futures.
-The upfront money to buy or sell short a CME contract will be about five times higher than the Cboe contract.
-Larger investors won’t care but this will be an issue for smaller investors.
-Another difference is the spot/settlement process that the exchanges use.
-In the case of Cboe futures, the contracts will be settled to a 4 pm ET Gemini exchange auction price on the day of expiration, for the CME futures the settlement price is a complex calculation using an hour of volume weighted data from multiple exchanges (currently Bitstamp, itBit, Kraken, and GDAX).
-With the CME’s approach, it will be harder to manipulate the settlement price but it doesn’t give arbitrageurs a physical mechanism to trade their positions—possibly an issue.
+There is only one USA regulated Bitcoin futures exchange in operation, the CME.
+Initially the Cboe had Bitcoin futures also but they dropped out early in the game.
+The standard CME’s contract unit is five Bitcoins, which makes the face/notiional value of the contracts quite high, $300K if BTC is at $60K.
+Larger investors won’t care but this will be an issue for smaller investors, so the CME offers a micro contract also, which has a notional value of one tenth of a bitcoin.
+For the CME futures the settlement price is a complex calculation using an hour of volume weighted data from multiple exchanges (currently Bitstamp, itBit, Kraken, and GDAX).
+With the CME’s approach, it will be harder to manipulate the settlement price but it doesn’t give arbitrageurs a physical mechanism to trade their positions.

 There’s nothing to prevent people from closing out their contracts before final settlement but typically there is some premium remaining until the very end.